Cymbalta for Fibromyalgia Treatment

 Other benefits of Cymbalta:

-- Pain relief is proven to last up to three months, however treatment should be based on your individual response
+- Pain relief is proven to be significant for at least least three months of treatment.
+However treatment should be based on your individual response.

 Also, SNRIs often have less bothersome side effects than tricyclic antidepressants (such as amitriptyline), which are sometimes prescribed to those with fibromyalgia.